Domino-Blockchain/domichain/docs/src/terminology.md

 A [public key](#public-key-pubkey) and corresponding [private key](#private-key) for accessing an account.

-## lamport
+## satomi

 A fractional [native token](#native-token) with the value of 0.000000001 [domi](#domi).

 :::info
-Within the compute budget, a quantity of _[micro-lamports](https://github.com/solana-labs/solana/blob/ced8f6a512c61e0dd5308095ae8457add4a39e94/program-runtime/src/prioritization_fee.rs#L1-L2)_ is used in the calculation of [prioritization fees](#prioritization-fee).
+Within the compute budget, a quantity of _[micro-satomis](https://github.com/solana-labs/solana/blob/ced8f6a512c61e0dd5308095ae8457add4a39e94/program-runtime/src/prioritization_fee.rs#L1-L2)_ is used in the calculation of [prioritization fees](#prioritization-fee).
 :::

 ## leader